brookeistvan/seniorthesis/README.md

 # seniorthesis
-Pulling twitter data for thesis research
+Repository of code used for thesis data analysis and simulation building